African Safari Journals

 Lariam®(mefloquine hydrochloride):

-The adult dose for this tablet is one tablet, once per week and the first dose needs to be taken one week before arrival in the malaria area and then once a week on the same day while in the malaria area.
+The adult dose for these malaria tablets is one tablet, once per week and the first dose needs to be taken one week before arrival in the malaria area and then once a week on the same day while in the malaria area.
 Continue for four weeks after leaving the malaria area.
 Over 90% effective.

 Should be taken on a full stomach after a meal and side effects include headache, nausea, dizziness, difficulty sleeping, anxiety, paranoia, vivid dreams and visual disturbances.